-A part of leadership that too often goes unexamined is how to know WHEN to step down…and then how to pull the trigger with efficiency and grace.
+A part of leadership that too often goes unexamined is how to know WHEN to step down…and then how to execute with efficiency and grace.
 When we read about succession planning it is often in the context of corporate America, but it is just as important in non-professional spheres.
 Just because you’re deeply invested in your leadership role now doesn’t mean that it’s a role you plan to fill until the day you die!

 Know when to fold ’em